kishan79/gdgApp/README.md

 **Google Developer App** uses a number of open source libraries to work properly:

 * [Glide](https://github.com/bumptech/glide) - An image loading and caching library for Android focused on smooth scrolling
-* [ButterKnife](https://github.com/JakeWharton/butterknife) - Bind Android views and callbacks to fields and methods

 And of course **Google Developer Group App** itself is open source [project](www.github.com/coder3101/gdgApp) on Github.